-As part of Greene County's commitment to ensuring the permanence of the Watershed Committee of the Ozarks (WCO) mission Greene County Greene County contributes \$65,000 annually to the WCO for education and outreach activities.
+As part of Greene County's commitment to ensuring the permanence of the Watershed Committee of the Ozarks (WCO) mission Greene County contributes \$65,000 annually to the WCO's operating budget for education and outreach activities.
 The funding from the three founding sponsor agencies, Greene County, City Utilities, and the City of Springfield allows the WCO to leverage those funds to receive grants allowing them to administer much larger programs than sponsor funding alone.
-The programs developed for at the Watershed Center at Valley Water Mill Park provide place-based, hands-on water education for educational center for kindergarteners through engineers to learn about how to protect or water resources and why it's important.
+The programs developed for the Watershed Center at Valley Water Mill Park provide place-based, hands-on water education for kindergarteners through engineers to learn about how to protect or water resources and why it's important.